Emmotes/ic_spoilers/docs/rust.md

     "id": 2041,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the cap of One Gold Piece's Riches stacks by $(amount)% for each Champion in the formation with the Gold Find role or Oxventurers Guild affiliation, stacking multiplicatively."
+        "desc": "Rust increases the cap of One Gold Piece's Riches stacks by $(amount)% for each Champion in the formation with the Gold Find role or Oxventurers Guild affiliation, stacking multiplicatively."
     },
     "effect_keys": [
         {